jramacha/llm-translation-playground/Readme.md

 ## Running the Application 💻

-Before running the application, create a file named ```.env``` within the processors folder.
+Before running the application, create a file named ```.env``` within the utils folder.
 Edit the file as follows:
-- HOST (String): OpenSearch collection endpoint without the 'https'
+- HOST (String): OpenSearch collection endpoint without the 'https'.
+Stack output: OpenSearchEndpoint
+- OSS_PORT (Integer): OpenSearch endpoint port number.
+Default is 443
+- ARR_ROLE_ARN: ARN of role cretaed by the CDK stack.
+The application will assume the role to access the OpenSearch index and the relevant Amazon Bedrock models.
+Stack output LLMTranslationPlaygroundAppRoleArn
 - REGION (String): Region the collection was deployed into
 - OSS_INGESTION_LIMIT (Integer): maximum amount of translation units per TMX file that can be ingested into the OpenSearch index
 - FAISS_INGESTION_LIMIT (Integer): maximum amount of translation units per TMX file that can be ingested into the FAISS index